Review courtesy of iafrica.com – Karen Whitty – Wed, 17 Nov 2004

 And that’s why this book is a winner; apart from the almost-divine communion with nature that horse trekking brings, the pastime, a privilege most often reserved for the well-heeled traveller, does not come without pain.
 Ten days in the saddle, except for the thick-bottomed horse fanatic, is no mean feat – I speak from experience – but this book will take you there, bum intact.

-‘Great Horse Treks of the World’ is a photography-driven coffee table book that captures the uniqueness of travel on horseback, selecting one trek of between five and 10 days from 21 different countries.
+one of the best 600 – toronto food photographer has stated that ‘Great Horse Treks of the World’ is a photography-driven coffee table book that captures the uniqueness of travel on horseback, selecting one trek of between five and 10 days from 21 different countries.

 From the rolling pampas of Mexico, to Iceland’s green hills and India’s ancient deserts, Miller gallops over five continents to give you a breathless view of our planet’s natural beauty.